- Financial Planning

 If there is a profit in Australia, then tax would be payable here and in the UK.
 However under the double tax agreement the UK would give you a credit for the tax paid in Australia against your UK tax liability.
 We would recommend that you check the UK tax implications with your UK advisor.
 We can also provide access to an adviser that can provide both UK and Australian tax advice and submit tax returns in both countries, which have different tax years.

-A : In respect of the bank accounts, we suggest that you write to the Bank and notify them that you are a non resident of Australia.
-The Banks will then withhold the 10% withholding tax from the interest you earn.
-For the previous years, you can make a cheque payable to the Tax Office for 10% of the interest earned as the back payment of the tax due.
-If you require any help in doing this we are happy to arrange professional assistance.
+A : In respect of the bank accounts, we suggest that you write to the Bank and notify them that you are a non-resident of Australia.
+The Banks will then withhold the 10% withholding tax from the interest you earn prospectively.
+For the previous years, technically you will need to complete an Australian tax return in respect of each year in which you did not pay withholding tax - and an interest/penalty payment may be applicable.

 The lump sum of money you send into Australia will generally not be taxable as you are very probably not a tax resident of Australia but there may be a tax liability in the UK on the sale of the assets converted to cash.